zppei97/zppei97.github.io/content/_index.md

       # Reduce spacing
       spacing:
         padding: [0, 0, 0, 0]
-  - block: tag_cloud
-    content:
-      title: My title
-      subtitle: My subtitle
-      text: Add any **markdown** formatted content here - text, images, videos, galleries - and even HTML code!
-      # Choose a taxonomy from the `taxonomies` list in `config.yaml` to display (e.g. tags, categories, authors)
-      taxonomy: tags
-      # Choose how many tags you would like to display (0 = all tags)
-      count: 20
-    design:
-      # Minimum and maximum font sizes (1.0 = 100%).
-      font_size_min: 0.7
-      font_size_max: 2.0

   # - block: cta-card
   #   demo: true # Only display this section in the Hugo Blox Builder demo site
   #   content: